Get to Know: Hayfield senior Gracie Becker - Austin Daily Herald

 Q: If you could have a conversation with anyone, who would it be?

-A: Juice Wrld; he was so talented and I feel like he had so much more to say and I wish we could’ve heard it.
+A: Juice World; he was so talented and I feel like he had so much more to say and I wish we could’ve heard it.

 Q: What is the biggest obstacle you’ve had to overcome?